Fiat Grande Panda Review 2025: Price, specs & boot space

 - We haven't driven it yet

-"While it's a bit different from the last car to (partially) use the name, the Fiat Grande Panda looks very promising on paper."
+"While it's a bit different from the last car to (partially) use the name, the Fiat Grande Panda is a welcome."

-The Grande Panda seems to provide further proof that despite all the platform and parts sharing that goes on within the Stellantis group of companies (which also includes Citroen, Peugeot, Alfa Romeo, Jeep and many others), the designers and engineers are very capable of giving each brand its own identity.
+The Grande Panda provides further proof that despite all the platform and parts sharing that goes on within the Stellantis group of companies (which also includes Citroen, Peugeot, Alfa Romeo, Jeep and many others), the designers and engineers are very capable of giving each brand its own identity.

 Yes, it's a shame the Grande Panda is yet another compact SUV rather than a city car like the last Fiat Panda, but we're willing to let that slide, given that Fiat has a long history of producing off-road friendly Panda 4x4 models.

-We're not expecting the Grande Panda to be quite so happy on the rough stuff, but we're hoping it'll be fun to drive on the road and come chock full of fun details that might just brighten the dullest of days.
+We're not expecting the Grande Panda to be quite so happy on the rough stuff, but it's decent enough to drive on the road so long as you don't push it too far, and chock full of fun details that might just brighten the dullest of days.
 We particularly like the embossed Fiat logo on the boot, the bamboo interior trim and the C-pillar logos which spell out Fiat from one angle and display a modern interpretation of the classic diagonal line Fiat logo from the other.

 Is the Fiat Panda right for you?